St. Mary’s Child Center’s mission statement is:

 The Preschool Program serves three to five year old children at five locations: the Thompson Building, the Gilliatte Building, Indianapolis Museum of Art, St. Anthony's Catholic School and the IPS/Butler University Laboratory School.
 We serve children whose families pay tuition, receive CCDF vouchers, receive On My Way PreK and Indy PSP vouchers and qualify for scholarship assistance.
 We welcome children of any race, color, religion, national origin or socioeconomic background.
-We are currently enrolling for the 2016-2017 school year.
-To learn more click here or here for information in Spanish.
+We are currently enrolling for the 2017-2018 school year.

 The educators at St. Mary’s Child Center have been engaged in a study of the world-renowned schools for young children in Reggio Emilia, Italy since 2001.
 We deeply embrace the values of collaboration, the strong image of the child, the environment as a teacher, children’s multiple symbolic languages, documentation as assessment and advocacy, long-term projects, the teacher as a researcher and the importance of home-school relationships.
 We study the Reggio philosophy in collaboration with educators inspired by the Reggio Emilia Approach around the world and we work closely with the College of Education at Butler University as partners in the Indianapolis Reggio Collaborative.

 St. Mary’s is accredited by the National Association for the Education of Young Children (NAEYC), licensed by the State of Indiana and has attained the highest level (Level 4) on Indiana’s Paths to Quality rating scale.

 St. Mary’s Child Center has a long history and mission of serving children whose families live in poverty.
 We continue to live in the mission of serving children in poverty.
 Currently, 93% of the children we serve live in poverty.